pyrod3v/snipit/README.md

 If you click on one, it will open a menu where you can run, copy, print, edit or delete that snippet.
 Running `snipit` with a parameter will try to open the management menu for that snippet.
 If the snippet doesn't exist, it will open your editor for you to create it.
 Run the program with `-h` or `--help` to show the help message.

+## Configuration
+The application's configuration is stored in `$USER/.config/snipit/config.yaml` on unix-like systems and in `%appdata%\Roaming\snipit\config.yaml` on Windows.
+You can specify the following config keys:
+- `Editor`: The editor to use when creating a new snippet.
+Defaults to your $EDITOR environment variable, or `nano` if it isn't set.
-All snippets are stored in `$USER/.config/snipit/snippets` on unix-like systems and in `%appdata%\Roaming\snipit\snippets` on Windows.
+- `SnippetsDir`: The directory to store the snippets in.
+Defaults to `$USER/.config/snipit/snippets` on unix-like systems and `%appdata%\Roaming\snipit\snippets` on Windows.
+You can also have a directory specific config in `./snipit/config.yaml`.

 ## Contributing
 All sorts of contributions are welcome.
 To contribute: